passportpayments/dotnet/README.md

 ```

 ### Referencing the wrapper
-Dependent library references: PassportPayments.dll, Newtonsoft.Json.dll
+Dependent library references: Newtonsoft.Json.dll

+* right click on your solution (dont do the project, do the solution)
+* select 'Manage Nuget Packages for Solution'
+* click 'online', in the search box type 'newtonsoft'
+*click 'Install' on 'Json.NET' (probably, what your looking for might be in another package, I'll ask you to track it down).

+Now add the PassportPayments wrapper refernce:

 * In Solution Explorer, select your Web project.
 * On the Website menu (for Web site projects) or the Project menu (for Web application projects), choose Add Reference.
 Alternatively, you can right-click the name of your Web project in Solution Explorer and then select Add Reference.
 * The Add Reference dialog box is displayed.
 * Select the Browse tab.
-* Browse to the folder that you just cloned and select the dll files under libs folder, and then click OK.
+* Browse to the folder that you just cloned and select the PassportPayments.dll under libs folder, and then click OK.
 * Adding a reference in this way ensures that all file dependencies (debug files, XML document files, and so on) are copied.

 ## Getting Started